The Triphasic Model of Love: An Adaptation to the State of FLOW

 Beyond the Frame of Mortality

-But what if this frame itself is an illusion?
+But what if the frame itself is an illusion?

-It is ironic that, in a reverse flow of Theory of Mind, we step into another’s imagination and project our own death—fabricating a frame around our canvas of life and mourning an end we have never truly seen.
+Ironically, in a reverse application of Theory of Mind, we project our own death into another’s imagined gaze—fabricating a frame around the canvas of life and mourning an end we have never truly seen.

 From within the picture, there are no edges.
-Life is not a framed, finite snapshot—it is an ever-flowing, boundaryless experience.
+Life is not a framed, finite snapshot—it is a flowing, boundless experience.

 Thus, we are immortal.

-More than that, we are not merely immortal—we are forever young.
-In every passing moment, now is the youngest we will ever be again.
-Now is the healthiest, the most vital point of the rest of our journey.
-Each second is a precious arrival, a fresh opportunity, not a fading reminiscence.
+But more than that, we are not only immortal—we are forever young.
+Each moment is the youngest and healthiest we will ever be again.
+Now is the most vital point in the rest of our journey.
+Each second is a fresh arrival, not a fading echo.

-Yet, beyond this perspective of immortality—which some may dismiss as merely a sugarcoating of a painful reality—there exists another, more enduring form: the true elixir of immortality, proven to work through time.
+Still, beyond this inward perspective of immortality—often dismissed as wishful thinking—there exists another, more enduring form: a true elixir of immortality, proven by time.

-Omar Khayyam, one of the greatest Persian poets, known for his hedonistic and existentialist views, in his constant protest against mortality, once said:
+Omar Khayyam, the great Persian poet known for his hedonistic and existential reflections, once lamented:

 Before we too into the Dust descend;